heptarch/heptarch.github.io/projects.md

 from helping to develop their research, lest they "lose contact with the forefront of their field of scientific interest".

-This was only one of a number of concentric layers of progressive deployment, including systems engineering, facilities development, and operations, which you can read more about in Kelly's lecture.
+The research-development division of labour was only one of a number of concentric layers of deployment, including systems engineering, facilities development, and operations, which you can read more about in Kelly's lecture.
 But Bell's structural policies really only imposed boundary conditions;
 inside, research evolved according to a differential equation set by the director.